 Expect to spend at least $100 on headphones or speakers.
 For the streaming service itself, Spotify Premium is the standard at $9.99 per month.
 Slacker, Apple Music, and YouTube Music are also popular.

-Building Your Perfect Playlist (With Music Recommendations)
+Building Your Perfect Playlist of Focus Music (With Recommendations)

 Now that you know what to look for in focus music and how to listen, it’s time to build your playlist.
 Get started with these smooth, instrumental genres, artists, and songs.